Timeline of the International Crimes Tribunal (Bangladesh)

 The International Crimes Tribunal (ICT) is an ongoing tribunal in Bangladesh that aims to investigate and administer justice regarding the war crimes, crimes against humanity, genocide and crimes against peace committed by Pakistan army and their local collaborators Razakar, Al-Badr, Al-Shams during the Bangladesh Liberation War of 1971.
-In 2008's public election, one of the principal electoral manifesto of the Awami League was to initiate the trial process of war criminals.
+In 2008's public election, one of the principal electoral manifestos of the Awami League was to initiate the trial process of war criminals.
 As promised, a member of parliament from Awami League submitted the proposal of the trial of war criminals on 29 January 2009 in National Parliament and the proposal was accepted unanimously.
-Finally after 39 years of Liberation of Bangladesh, on 25 March, the tribunal, attorney panel and investigation organization was formed for the trial of the ones accused of war crimes.
+Thirty-nine years after the start of the Bangladesh Liberation War, on 25 March 2010, the tribunal, attorney panel and investigation organization were formed for the trial of the ones accused of war crimes.

 The timeline of this tribunal has been enumerated in this article.